 - synthesis of DNA and RNA

-People with mild hypomagnesemia may have no symptoms, but these can include:
+People with mild hypomagnesemia may have no symptoms.
+If symptoms arise, they may

 - twitches, particularly in the facial muscles